 - Evidence that contributions are innovative and demonstrate best practice.

-- Evidence of dissemination of information about program, technique, or curricular innovation (e.g., presentations, publications, products).
+- Evidence that dissemination of information about program, technique, or curricular innovation (e.g., presentations, publications, products) has occurred.

 - Documented assessment of impact on student learning, student satisfaction, or student persistence and retention.

-- Nominator completes nomination form and writes a letter supporting the nomination.
+- The primary nominator, who is normally a supervisor or peer who has worked closely with the nominee, completes the nomination form and writes a letter supporting the nomination.

-- Three letters supporting the nomination (this includes letter by nominator)
+- Three letters supporting the nomination (this includes letter required from nominator).